 Next, we evaluate the impact of the workload.
 We take the median delays from the measurement, and adjust the workload, which we quantify as the number of requests that the clients send per second.
 We consider per-packet forwarding here because it consumes more bandwidth and is thus more sensitive to workload compared to periodical forwarding.
-Figure 9(b) shows that the total time costs are stable with the same rank as in Figure 9(a) when the workload is relatively low (<100 RPS).
-Later, i.e., when workload >100 RPS, the total time costs increase as the workload increases for all scenarios except Trans-1RTT with INSA, demonstrating the power of in-network transport-layer switch-based processing.
-When the workload is equal to or greater than 300, the time costs for no-Snatch and App-HTTPS start to increase sharply (note that the y-axis of Figure 9(b) is in log scale).
-Likewise, App-HTTPS with INSA (AES encryption) is less effective than Trans-1RTT without INSA.
+Figure 6(b) shows that the total time costs are stable with the same rank as in Figure 6(a) when the workload is relatively low (<100).
+Later, i.e., when workload >100, the total time costs increase as the workload increases for all scenarios except Trans-1RTT with INSA, demonstrating the power of in-network transport-layer switch-based processing.
+When the workload is equal to or greater than 300, the time costs for no-Snatch and App-HTTPS start to increase sharply (note that the y-axis of Figure 6(b) is in log scale).
+Likewise, App-HTTPS with INSA is less effective than Trans-1RTT without INSA.
 This suggests that congestion happens at the edge server and the web servers because they are overwhelmed by the high request rate.
-When the workload increases to 200 RPS and above, App-HTTPS with INSA (PHE) has the poorest performance among Snatch implementations, despite still outperforming the current practice without semantic cookies.
-This, again, underscores the trade-off between enhanced privacy requirements and the associated costs for Web developers.

-Meanwhile, however, Trans-1RTT with INSA keeps a very stable performance - it takes 61 ms regardless of the workload.
-This reveals a property of Snatch: no parallelism inflation.
+Meanwhile, however, Trans-1RTT with INSA keeps a very stable performance - it takes 61 ms regardless of the work-load.
+This reveals a property of Snatch: no parallelism in-flation.
 The stable performance is expected because of the nature of line-rate processing of programmable switches and the design of Snatch: Trans-1RTT skips all the computation on the edge and web servers (and the analytics server if INSA is enabled) where congestion may happen at a high workload.
-In fact, Trans-1RTT and Trans-0RTT are able to keep the best performance as long as the throughput does not exceed the capacity of the switches, which is over 10 Tbps [22].
+In fact, Trans-1RTT and Trans-0RTT are able to keep the best performance as long as the throughput does not exceed the capacity of the switches, which is over 10 Tbps [16].

 Finally, we evaluate the periodical forwarding.
 We adopt the median delays and a workload of 200 RPS.
-Figure 9(c) shows that as the periodical interval increases, the total time cost increases while the bandwidth consumption (grey line) between LarkSwitch/the edge server and AggSwitch decreases.
-Nevertheless, when the periodical interval is 500 ms, Trans-1RTT and App-HTTPS still speed up the total time cost by 1.2x and 1.1x without INSA, or 1.8x and 1.7x with INSA (AES encryption).
+Figure 6(c) shows that as the periodical interval increases, the total time cost increases while the bandwidth consumption (grey line) between LarkSwitch/the edge server and AggSwitch decreases.
+Nevertheless, when the periodical interval is 500 ms, Trans-1RTT and App-HTTPS still speed up the total time cost by 1.2x and 1.1x without INSA, or 1.8x and 1.7x with INSA.
 The bandwidth consumption linearly decreases from ~112 Kbps to ~1 Kbps as the periodical interval increases from less than 5 ms to 500 ms.